shsagir/play-area-sync/docs/install-phalcon-3-uni.md

 3. [Create a Phalcon project](https://docs.phalconphp.com/en/latest/reference/tools.html#generating-a-project-skeleton)
 4. [Check the installation](https://docs.phalconphp.com/en/latest/reference/tutorial.html#checking-your-installation)

-Once that gives you a green light, continue as following:

-### Setup Git & deploy to fortrabbit

-Execute the following in your local terminal to start from scratch with a fresh new Phalcon installation on fortrabbit:
+Once that gives you a green light, continue by executing the following in your local terminal to start from scratch with a fresh new Phalcon installation on fortrabbit:

 ```bash
 # 1. Create a local folder called like your App